juliawol/WB_Knowledge_Base/README.md

 A fine-tuned `SentenceTransformer` model retrieves relevant chunks from a knowledge base based on the input question and uses an optional cross-encoder for re-ranking.
 The interface is built using [Gradio](https://gradio.app/) to make it easy for users to ask questions and receive relevant answers.

+# Structure
+- `Data` contains the necessary preprocessed csv-files:
+      -  `chunks.csv` contains the knowledge base, cleaned of duplicates, errors, and typos.
+In some cases, chunks have been redistributed.
+      - `train_data.csv` is the training file containing three columns: question, chunk, and hard negative.
+      - `train_data1.csv` is the validation dataset.
+- `Notebooks` folder contains copies of notebooks from Google Colab, where model fine-tuning was performed using cloud GPU.
+      - `WB_Baseline.ipynb` – baseline model for evaluating the potential for metric improvements.
+      - `Fine_tuning_with_triplets.ipynb` – code for fine-tuning the model.
+      - `WB_Triplets.ipynb` – final model, using the fine-tuned file as a foundation.
+      - `Deploy_to_Gradio.ipynb` – code for deploying the model on Gradio.
+      - `Recall.ipynb` – code for measuring metrics (also duplicated in the final model for easier verification).

 # Features

 - **Fine-tuned Model with Triplet Loss**: The model is trained using a `SentenceTransformer` with triplet loss, fine-tuned on custom terminology data.